saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 ## 16. Ternary Operator MUX

-A 2:1 MUX can also be written using the ternary operator:
+A 2:1 MUX can also be described with the ternary operator:

 ```verilog
 assign y = sel ? i1 : i0;